 What Kind of Compensation Is Available for a Lansing Car Accident Case?

 If you or somebody you love has been involved in an accident caused by the negligent actions of another person, there may be various types of compensation available for your case.
+These are known as compensatory damages.
 We regularly help clients recover the following types of economic losses for their cases:

 - Medical expenses related to the car accident